JigglyNoahPuff/CSE450/grades/module3/Module3Grades-Copy1.md

 # **Group 6**
 ## Chris Brookhart
 ### Candor Comments:
-	- 1 –Above and Beyond.If our personal success is to be measured by the amount that we learn and grow in a week, then I am comfortable that I rate a 1.
+	- 1. Above and Beyond.If our personal success is to be measured by the amount that we learn and grow in a week, then I am comfortable that I rate a 1.
 I learned SOmuchand spent a great deal of time exploring concepts related to our problem but outside the scopenecessary to satisfy therequirements (for the main thingsin this regard, I refer you to my response to question 1on this personal reflection).
 	- 1. Excellent work early on the project, the work you did set a great foundation for the rest of the team.
 Even if all the work was not necessarily beneficial it still helped the team have insights of how to move forward.
 Continue to build upon the things we have learned so far, and you’ll keep being a strong foundation for the team.
-	- 1 – Above and Beyond.
+	- 1. Above and Beyond.
 Chris, if I could give you one piece of advice going forward, it would be to keep doing what you are doing.
 I think you are one of the top contributors to our team and I appreciate how much time you spend to understand the problem.
 Your insights have really been driving our team’s progress forward, so keep it up!
-	- 1– It was clear you spent a lot of time on this project and I know there was a lot of time you spent reading, learning, and testing that cant be seen in a file.
+	- 1. It was clear you spent a lot of time on this project and I know there was a lot of time you spent reading, learning, and testing that cant be seen in a file.
 You helped us a lot this week, if you ever have any questions don’t delay in reaching out over slack and asking for suggestions to what your working on.
 ### Chris Brookhart Total:
 > Score: [1, 1, 1, 1]
 > Grade: Median of [25, 25, 25, 25] = **25**
 ## Wyatt Ogden
 ### Candor Comments:
-	- 1 –Above and Beyond.
+	- 1. Above and Beyond.
 Wyatt, I am sovery grateful for yourdeeperunderstanding of the statistical and mathematical concepts related to our projects.
 Your insights add a lot.
 The only suggestion I have this week for you is that it might be helpful if you could find time toget further along on the project prior to our first team meeting on Monday.
 That's not really a criticism, because I don't know that it's fair to expect that from anyone (since I think the course requirements don't really specify that as an expectation ), merely an observation thatit would be beneficial if you were able to do so.
-	- 2 I was able to work on creating models and helped the team evaluate what the R^2 and RMSE scores signified.
+	- 2. I was able to work on creating models and helped the team evaluate what the R^2 and RMSE scores signified.
 I have the most stats knowledge on my team so I tried to lean into my strengths for this project to have something unique I could contribute to the team.
 I was able to talk about how some features had overlapping information and so we only needed one or the other because having both could be detrimental to the model rather than helpful.
-	- 1 – Above and Beyond.
+	- 1. Above and Beyond.
 Wyatt, you did some awesome mathematical things this week that I didn’t understand.
 I think if we were given another day to integrate your findings, I think we could have really boosted our final model.
 If I could give you one piece of advice going forward, it would be to try to find patterns like that earlier in the week if you can, so we can implement it into our models.
 Either way, you are doing a great job, so keep it up!
-	- 2–  I am so glad we have you to help us learn the statistical significance of our data.
+	- 2. I am so glad we have you to help us learn the statistical significance of our data.
 Your insights helped steer our group in a good direction in which we were able to learn and show a great deal more.
 Explore the assumptions of any statistical elements you use and help us understand even better.
 Avoid jargon and foreign terms to greater help us understand the same concepts you know.
 ### Wyatt Ogden Total:
 > Score: [1, 2, 1, 2]
 > Grade: Median of [25, 23.25, 25, 23.25] = **~24.13**
 ## Bretton Steiner
 ### Candor Comments:
-	- 1 –Above and Beyond.
+	- 1.Above and Beyond.
 Breton, once again you were a solid anchor for our team.We rely heavily on your programming skills.
 I feel like you are able to synthesizethe ideas of everyone intoaprofessional-level implementation.For the second time, I don't really have any advice for you (and you are the only one I can say that of).
 I think you are going to do great in the professional world.
 Having been a corporate executive, and from what I have seen so far, I wouldn't hesitate to hire you.
 Keep up the good work!
 	- 2 You did a great job taking the models other on the team made and incorporating what you had to move the team forward, you had a good balance of finding what was relevant to move forward and what was not needed that other produced.
 The formatting and notes in your notebook files make it easy to grasp what each code chunk is doing.
 Hopefully the career fair went well for you, I look forward working on the next module with you.
-	- 1 – Above and Beyond.
+	- 1. Above and Beyond.
 Bretton, if I could give you one piece of advice going forward, it would be to keep doing what you are doing.
 You may not have had any special thing to bring to the executive summary this week, but you did do a lot of work on bringing in external data to try and get something.
 Keep it up!
 You’re doing great!
-	- 2 – Your coding knowledge far surpasses my own and for all your insights and contributions I am grateful.
+	- 2. Your coding knowledge far surpasses my own and for all your insights and contributions I am grateful.
 As you take the reigns in leading us this next week, use things that you liked in our teamwork and address any faults we can work on.
 ### Bretton Steiner Total:
 > Score: [1, 2, 1, 2]
 > Grade: Median of [25, 23.25, 25, 23.25] = **~24.13**
 ## Jordan Watts
 ### Candor Comments:
-	- 1 –Above and Beyond.
+	- 1.Above and Beyond.
 Jordan, I thought you did an excellent job as team leader this week, and the work that you did with the geographical mapping was amazing!
 In retrospect --and this is no more on you than anyone else on the team --I think we need to make sure we are carefulto fully excel in the fundamental elements of the problem before we start exploring the exciting above-and-beyond elements, like geo-mapping.
 That said, I was almost disappointed that we didn’tget to present this week because it meant we didn’t get to show off your map!
 	- 1: excellent job with the geo-pandas and all the work you did to create those graphics.
 The visuals made it much easier to see how important location and waterfront truly were.
 All the members of the group were blown away with the graphics and I feel the TA was as well.
 Continue to find ways to express the data so that it is highly intuitive what is going on.
-	- 1 – Above and Beyond.
+	- 1. Above and Beyond.
 Jordan, if I could give you one piece of advice going forward, it would be to spend a little more time on the model.
 Your work with that geographical heatmap was amazing which is why I have given you this high score, but I think it may have taken a little too much of your time away from modeling.
 Keep up the great work!
 	- 2– Keep working in reading the hints and asking good questions in group meetings I can tell your greatest weakness is in understanding how to code.
 While this isn’t the focus of the work we do it is still very important and will help you develop good models in the course and later on.
 ### Jordan Watts Total:
 > Score: [1, 1, 1, 2]